Aka-sha/JournalistxEdu/README.md

 ## JournalistxEdu
-and the framework for continued development.
+and the framework by which one can continue its development.

-Website for the service that connects journalists to students.
+Website service that connects journalists to students.